fastify/fastify-secure-session/README.md

 ### Using keys as strings

 You can convert your key file to a hexadecimal string.
-This is useful in scenarios where you'd rather load the key from an environment variable instead of deploying a file.
+This is useful in scenarios where you would rather load the key from an environment variable instead of deploying a file.

 To convert a key file into a hexadecimal string you can do this in an npm script: